Perverse schobers, stability conditions and quadratic differentials I: Application: quadratic differentials as stability conditions

-\begin{proof} For any S-graph $\T$, using the equivalences in \Cref{sec:EfromC} to pull back the canonical heart $\hC(\T,\hF')^\heartsuit$ in $\hC({\T,\hF'})$, we see that $\A_\T$ generates a heart $\Ch_\T$ in $\CS$ (and as simples in this heart).
-Forward flips correspond to simple forward tilting can be deduced from \Cref{pp:tilt=flip}.
-What is left to show is injectivity of the map $\iota_\A$, or, we prove the stronger injectivity of the arc-to-object (arc-to-global section) correspondence $\eta\mapsto\A_\eta$.
+\begin{proof} For any S-graph $\T$ together with a sequence of forward and backward flips from $\Sgh$ to $\T$, we obtain a $\T$-parametrized perverse schober $\hF'$ together with an equivalence $\glsec(\Sgh,\hF)\simeq \glsec(\T,\hF')$ by \Cref{prop:flipeq}.
+Then we pull back the canonical heart $\hC(\T,\hF')^\heartsuit$ of $\hC({\T,\hF'})$ to a heart $\Ch_\T$ in $\CS$ generated by the set of its simples $\A_\T$.
+That forward flips correspond to simple forward tiltings can be deduced from \Cref{thm:tilt=flip}.
+What is left to show is injectivity of the map $\iota_\A$.
+In fact, we will prove the stronger injectivity of the arc-to-object (arc-to-global section) correspondence $\eta\mapsto\A_\eta$.

 Consider two graded arcs $e$ and $h$ with $\A_e\simeq \A_h$.
 We show that $e=h$.
 Using the equivalences from \Cref{sec:EfromC}, we find that it suffices to consider the case when $e$ is an edge of $\Sgh$.
 The global section $\A_{h}\simeq \A_e$ evaluates trivially at all objects in $\on{Exit}(\eS)$ arising from edges of $\Sgh$, except $e$.
 If $h$ has segments away from $e$, we thus have $\A_e\not\simeq \A_h$.
 If $h$ has more than two segments, we also find $\A_{e}(e)\not \simeq \A_{h}(e)$.
 It follows that $e=h$. \end{proof}